temporalio/documentation/docs/content/what-is-a-temporal-cluster.md

 <RelatedReadList
 readlist={[
-["How to quickly install the Temporal Server", "/docs/content/how-to-quickly-install-the-temporal-server", "developer guide"], ["How to deploy the Temporal Server to Kubernetes for testing and development", "how-to-deploy-temporal-to-kubernetes-for-testing-and-development", "developer guide"], ]}
+["How to quickly install the Temporal Server", "/docs/content/how-to-quickly-install-the-temporal-server", "developer guide"], ["How to deploy the Temporal Server to Kubernetes for testing and development", "/docs/content/how-to-deploy-temporal-to-kubernetes-for-testing-and-development", "developer guide"], ]}
 />